giorgiobini/RIME/README.md

 https://www.biorxiv.org/content/10.1101/2025.02.16.638500v1

+📜 License: CC BY-NC 4.0 — for academic and research use only.

 ## 1. Environment setup
 We recommend building a Python virtual environment with Anaconda.
 This repository enables running RIME with GPU acceleration.
 RIME was developed on a machine with CUDA version 525, CUDA toolkit version 12.0, and cuDNN version 8.8.1.3.